NVG-064/dart_cli_aes_encryption/README.md

-A simple CLI app using AES
+A simple CLI app using AES-CTR 256-bit with HMAC SHA-512